Daiwa Securities Group Inc. Acquires 1,845 Shares of BioMarin Pharmaceutical Inc. (NASDAQ:BMRN)

-Daiwa Securities Group Inc. raised its holdings in shares of BioMarin Pharmaceutical Inc. (NASDAQ:BMRN) by 12.6% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 16,477 shares of the biotechnology company’s stock after acquiring an additional 1,845 shares during the period.
-Daiwa Securities Group Inc.’s holdings in BioMarin Pharmaceutical were worth $1,274,000 at the end of the most recent reporting period.
+Daiwa Securities Group Inc. grew its stake in shares of BioMarin Pharmaceutical Inc. (NASDAQ:BMRN) by 12.6% in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 16,477 shares of the biotechnology company’s stock after purchasing an additional 1,845 shares during the quarter.
+Daiwa Securities Group Inc.’s holdings in BioMarin Pharmaceutical were worth $1,274,000 at the end of the most recent quarter.

 Several other large investors also recently added to or reduced their stakes in the company.
 PNC Financial Services Group Inc. boosted its stake in shares of BioMarin Pharmaceutical by 13.2% during the third quarter.
 PNC Financial Services Group Inc. now owns 7,556 shares of the biotechnology company’s stock valued at $584,000 after purchasing an additional 881 shares during the period.
 Aequim Alternative Investments LP boosted its stake in shares of BioMarin Pharmaceutical by 25.0% during the third quarter.
 Aequim Alternative Investments LP now owns 14,000 shares of the biotechnology company’s stock valued at $1,082,000 after purchasing an additional 2,800 shares during the period.
 Close Asset Management Ltd boosted its stake in shares of BioMarin Pharmaceutical by 32,400.0% during the third quarter.
 Close Asset Management Ltd now owns 650 shares of the biotechnology company’s stock valued at $50,000 after purchasing an additional 648 shares during the period.
 Bbva USA boosted its stake in shares of BioMarin Pharmaceutical by 20.5% during the third quarter.
 Bbva USA now owns 934 shares of the biotechnology company’s stock valued at $72,000 after purchasing an additional 159 shares during the period.
 Finally, Treasurer of the State of North Carolina boosted its stake in shares of BioMarin Pharmaceutical by 2.5% during the third quarter.
 Treasurer of the State of North Carolina now owns 77,897 shares of the biotechnology company’s stock valued at $6,021,000 after purchasing an additional 1,909 shares during the period.
 94.28% of the stock is owned by hedge funds and other institutional investors.